BBC Newswatch

 BBC Newswatch is a weekly BBC television programme presented by Samira Ahmed that provides a viewer and listener right-of-reply for BBC News.
-The programme was originally made in studio TC7 at BBC Television Centre, however in January 2013, the programme moved to New Broadcasting House in central London.
+The programme was originally made in studio TC7 at BBC Television Centre; however, in January 2013, the programme moved to Broadcasting House in central London.

 About

 BBC Newswatch was launched in 2004 in response to the Hutton Inquiry, as part of an initiative to make BBC News more accountable.
-The programme is broadcast on Saturday mornings at 7:45am on BBC One during BBC Breakfast, and the UK feed of BBC News channel on Saturday afternoons at 3:45pm, or viewed online.
+The programme is broadcast on Saturdays at 7:45 am on BBC One during BBC Breakfast, and on the UK feed of BBC News channel on Saturdays at 3:45 pm, or viewed online.

 Format

 BBC Newswatch starts with the presenter introducing the main news story that viewers have complained about.
 After about six minutes, often including talking to the head of BBC News or someone responsible for the story, the next section of the programme is usually split between a few other news stories.